-- Services are required to submit financial and performance reports using the department's Online Reporting System (OASIS) - Services are also required to enter data on the Advice, Referral and Case Management (ARC) system, a program developed specifically for the secondary family support service system.
+- Services are required to submit financial and performance reports using the department's Online Reporting System (OASIS). - Services are also required to enter data on the Advice, Referral and Case Management (ARC) system, a program developed specifically for the secondary family support service system.
+Services are required to enter the data on a regular basis so that data accurately reflects service delivery.
+In particular, all data needs to be up to date by the 8th day of the month.

-All services participate in a Local Level Alliance of government and non-government services.
+• All services participate in a Local Level Alliance of government and non-government services.